ongsiming/ongsiming/README.md

 Hi there 👋 I'm Timothy Kim

-I'm interested in **Blockchain** and the utilization of it.
-Yes, I'm a Web 3.0 enthusiast and a builder
-I code with **Python, JS/TS, Rust.**

 <!--
 **ongsiming/ongsiming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.